🇵🇭 Bohol

 One distinct feature of Bohol is that almost all of the vehicles on the island have broken speedometers.
 Including this bus.

-However, malls is not the reason why people go here.
-Diving, swimming and enjoying sunsets is just a few of them.
+However, malls are not the reason why people go here.
+Diving, swimming, and enjoying sunsets are just a few of them.

 Although, please, never forget that life doesn’t end here.